SharkSnack/shiren-2/content/system/2-monsters.md

     <td>38</td>
     <td>25</td>
     <td rowspan="9">Direct attacks only.</td>
-    <td rowspan="9">Special: Transform into an item.<br/>Can't be used if there's an item, trap, or<br/>stairs underfoot, or if the item limit for the<br/>floor is reached.<br/>Enemies ignore you, and projectiles miss.<br/>Lasts 10 turns.
+    <td rowspan="9">Special: Transform into an item.<br/>Can't be used if there's an item, trap, or<br/>stairs underfoot, or if the item limit for the<br/>floor has been reached.<br/>Enemies ignore you, and projectiles miss.<br/>Lasts 10 turns.
 (Swift: 5, Slow: 20)<br/>Shiren can't act while disguised.<br/>Unlike enemy N'dubbas, characters can't<br/>step on you, so it can be used as a wall.<br/>Disguise is canceled if Shiren is defeated.<br/>Disguise is canceled if N'dubba is one-shot<br/>by a landmine or fire pillar while disguised.</td>
   </tr>
   <tr>
     <td>N'dubba 20yr</td>